dusk-network/Poseidon252/assets/HOWTO.md

 # How to generate the assets

-The `ark.bin` and `mds.bin` files in this folder are generated using the snippets below:
+The `arc.bin` and `mds.bin` files in this folder are generated using the snippets below:

-## Filename: ark.bin
+## Generate round constants

 ```rust
 use dusk_bls12_381::BlsScalar;